jeffbinder/promptarray/README.md

 The main logic of this system, including the compiler and code for executing programs, appears in `program.py`.
 The file `generation_utils.py` amends the corresponding file from the Transformers package to invoke this system.
 The easiest way to get started is to run `generate.py`, whose source can be edited to change the settings.
 The system works in basically the same way as the regular Transformers generator, but instead of passing a sequence of token ids to `generate()`, you pass in a string containing the Boolean expression.
 To run this code, you will need to have recent Git master versions of PyTorch and Transformers installed.

 The code in this repo implements Boolean prompting for autoregressive text generators; it can be used with GPT, GPT2, XLNet, XLM, CTRL, and Transformer XL models, either with or without finetuning.
 The broader technique I describe is not, however, specific to this type of generator.
-In my project [A Hundred Visions and Revisions](https://github.com/jeffbinder/visions-and-revisions), first published in March 2020, I incorporated a technique similar to the *rather than* operator (there called "strong topic bias") into a non-autoregressive text rewriting procedure based on [BERT](https://github.com/google-research/bert)-style masked language models.
+In my project [A Hundred Visions and Revisions](https://github.com/jeffbinder/visions-and-revisions), first published in March 2020, I incorporated a technique similar to the *as opposed to* operator (there called "strong topic bias") into a non-autoregressive text rewriting procedure based on [BERT](https://github.com/google-research/bert)-style masked language models.

 ## Experiments